 Know that even the simplest locks can sometimes throw you a challenge you aren’t expecting.

 Just recently, I ordered a bunch of new ABUS 80TI/50 (which are fantastic and cheap locks) and cruised through all of them except one.
 No matter how many hours I tried to pick this little devil, he just wouldn’t give.
-I put him away and a couple of weeks later randomly picked him back up for another go.
+I put him away, and a couple of weeks later, randomly picked him back up for another go.

 Within minutes of picking, it popped open without a sweat.

 Sometimes we just aren’t prepared for the challenge some locks have for us, and sometimes we just aren’t in the right state to pick them.
 Regardless, if you can’t pick a lock, come back to it a little later after a little more experience, and I think you’ll be surprised at what happens.

 It is said that lock picking is 90% how you use your tensioning tools and 10% everything else.
 I tend to agree.
-With the exception of practice, tensioning is the single most important aspect of lock picking, yet it is the most overlooked and undervalued.
+Except for practice, tensioning is the single most crucial aspect of lock picking, yet it is the most overlooked and undervalued.

 Heavy tension amplifies feedback.

 It enhances the sounds of every click and the vibrations that resonate through your tools.
 By merely applying more tension, you will have more of an idea of what is occurring within the lock and what your actions are accomplishing.

 BUT, there is a line, and many—including myself—often cross that line when starting.

 Too much tension can cause two issues… well, three if you count breaking or bending your tensioning tool.